JohanChristiansson/Solve-Sokoban/README.md

 # Solve Sokoban with AlphaZero

 This project aims to solve the Sokoban game using the AlphaZero-inspired model.
-The project is part of the course TDDE19 at Linköping University.
+The project is part of the course TDDE19 at Linköping University completed during Autumn 2024.

 ## Installation instruction